danielwbeebe/General-V-Diplomat/README.md

 The game begins with a short introduction to the game.
 Before starting the game, the players can click on a 'rules' button to read a more technical description of the rules of the game.

-Next, the General and Diplomat alternating in choosing their continents.
+Next, the General and Diplomat alternate in choosing their continents.
 Each player will control 3 continents at the start.

 After the continents are selected, the game play begins.
-The General 'attacks' a continent for his turn.
-The Diplomat 'negotiates' with a continent for his turn.
+The General 'attacks' a continent each turn.
+The Diplomat 'negotiates' with a continent for each turn.
 A player can attack or negotiate with any continent, regardless of location.
 There is a 50% chance of success.
 Success means that the player now controls a new continent.
 Failure means that the player loses a continent.
 Skipping turns is not allowed.

 The "Turn" box declares whose turn it is.
 The "Status" box tells whether the last player's move succeeded or failed.